Avoiding Motorcycle Accidents in Sacramento

 Drivers have the responsibility to check for oncoming traffic before making a move.
 The video below explains whether drivers who admit to not seeing a motorcyclist following an accident are admitting fault.Sacramento Motorcycle Accident Attorney

 I'm Ed Smith, a motorcycle accident attorney in Sacramento.
-If you or a loved one has been seriously injured in a motorcycle accident due to someone else's fault, call me for free, friendly advice at (916) 921-6400 or (800) 404-5400.
+If you or a loved one has been seriously injured in a motorcycle accident due to someone else's fault, you'll need the guidance of an experienced injury attorney.
+Call me for free, friendly advice at (916) 921-6400 or (800) 404-5400.

 Photo by William Daigneault on Unsplash